1n1/op/README.md

 You will find rollback files and steps, for each run, under ```./rolback/```

+Of course you can tune all the previous layout (for example log to /var/log and install logrotate definitions) using variables at the beginning of ```op```.

 ## Usage

 Be carefull, op without arguments runs all the defined *ops*.